Guidelines for the Top Local Review Sites: Rules from Google, Facebook, Yelp, and more Explained

-Facebook is one of the fastest growing review platforms, second only to Google, despite its organic algorithm falling out of favor with local businesses thanks to stinted reach.
+Facebook is one of the fastest-growing review platforms, despite its organic algorithm falling out of favor with local businesses thanks to stinted reach.

 It has recently switched from reviews to ‘recommendations’ which are geared towards a simple yes/no answer rather than the traditional star and comment format.
 Consumers can leave rich endorsements with their recommendation, which include text and images as well as the ‘yes’ or ‘no’ choice.